SigmaSam/Platformer-Game-JS/README.md

 - Clone this repository with: `git clone https://github.com/SigmaSam/Platformer-Game-JS`
 - Navigate to the project folder `Platformer-Game-JS`
 - Run `npm install`
 - Run `npm start`.
-It will build the project and automatically open your browser in the game page.
+It will build the project and automatically open your browser on the game page.
 - Have fun!
 - (Optional) Run `npm run build` to create the `build` folder for deployment.